Stop Hair Loss Due to Hair Mites

-- 20Be sure to get plenty of rest.Sleep in a cool, dry well-ventilated room and on very clean sheets.
-If you are itching every night, it might be necessary for you to change your pillows and sheets every night as well until your skin inflammation and hair loss goes away.Advertisement
+- 20Sleep in a cool, dry well-ventilated room and on very clean sheets.
+If you are itching every night, it might be necessary for you to change your pillows and sheets every night as well until your skin inflammation and hair loss goes away.Be sure to get plenty of rest.Advertisement

 Tips and Tricks